 - Help increase feelings of hope and empowerment

 - Assist you in learning new ways of coping

-- Improve communication with your health care team
+- Help you improve communication with your medical team and loved ones

 Hopeline Hours (800-813-HOPE)

 Monday – Thursday: 10 a.m. – 6 p.m.
 EST